• Skip to primary navigation

 Instructions

-• Add the remaining batter ingredients on top of the green onions and mix until combined.
+• Add the remaining batter ingredients into the bowl and mix just until combined.
 Do not over mix.

-• Reduce to medium heat and fry until the bottom is crispy golden brown and the onions are slightly charred with small bubbles forming all over the pancake, about 3 minutes.
+• Reduce to medium heat and fry until the bottom is crispy and golden, with slight charring on the onions, about 4-5 minutes.

-• Transfer the large pancake to a cutting board and slice with a sharp knife into small squares or wedges and transfer to a large serving plate.
+• Transfer the pancake to a cutting board and slice with a sharp knife into small pieces.

-• In a small bowl, combine dipping sauce ingredients and serve with pajeon.
+• In a small bowl, combine the dipping sauce ingredients and enjoy with the pancake.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!